jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 #### Validation messaging

 Ensure that colour alone is not being relied on convey validation messaging.
-It can be nice UX to include a suitable icon along with the message.
+It can be nice UX (user experience) to include a suitable icon along with the message.

 Make sure that the messaging is suitable announced to assistive technology.
 This can be done via a live region.
-When we think about errors on inputs in particular, not having this surfaced immediatly could create barriers for people relying on using a form to complete a journey/access a vital service.
+When we think about errors on inputs in particular, not having this surfaced immediately could create barriers for people relying on using a form to complete a journey/access a vital service.

 ## Further reading